UTM Builder

 What is a UTM parameter?

-Should UTM values be lowercase?
+Should UTM parameters be lowercase?

-What's the difference between utm_source and utm_medium?
+What is the difference between utm_source and utm_medium?

 Do UTM parameters affect SEO?

 Yes.
 UTM parameters work with both Universal Analytics and Google Analytics 4 (GA4).
-In GA4, find UTM data under Reports → Acquisition → Traffic Acquisition.
+In GA4, UTM data appears in the Traffic Acquisition report under Sessions by Session source/medium.

 Is this UTM builder free?